upendrabhattarai/2023.11.01.CommandLineBasics/README.md

 ## The `date` Command

-Another really simple one is the `date` command, which, surprise, will show you the current date and time.
+Another really simple one is the `date` command, which, will show you the current date and time.

 ```bash
   date